 Allan Wylie, Non-Executive Director

 Appointed to the Board in 2003.
-Allan is a member of the Remuneration Committee and the Audit and Risk Committee and chairs the Unity Trust Bank Pension Scheme board of trustees.
+Allan is a member of the Nomination Committee and the Board Audit Committee and chairs the Unity Trust Bank Pension Scheme board of trustees.

 Allan has specialised in accountancy throughout his career gaining extensive experience in a range of industries and sectors; heavy engineering, retail, transport, education and white spirit distillers.
 Allan has been Director of Finance at GMB Trade Union since 1989 and plays an active role in the general management, financial stewardship, investments, banking and asset management of the union.